Mitsubishi SpaceJet: Design

-In September 2009, Mitsubishi unveiled extensive design changes, using aluminium instead of carbon fibre composites for the aircraft's wings and wingbox; the remaining composite parts would make up 10-15% of the airframe: the empennage.
+In September 2009, Mitsubishi unveiled extensive design changes, using aluminium instead of carbon fibre composites for the aircraft's wings and wingbox; the remaining composite parts would make up 10-15 percent of the airframe: the empennage.
 The cabin height was increased by 1.5 in to 80.5 in and the fuselage height increased to 116.5 in, giving a rounder cabin, wider and higher than its competition.

-The program was delayed six months with final design frozen in mid-2010, first flight delayed to the second quarter of 2012 and deliveries to early 2014.
+The program was delayed by six months with final design frozen in mid-2010, first flight delayed to the second quarter of 2012 and deliveries to early 2014.
 Maintenance intervals were expected to be 750 flight hours per A Check and 7,500 flight hours per C check.

-A 100-seat stretched MRJ100 was studied in March 2011.
-As of June 2015 it was still under evaluation.
+As early as December 2008, a 110-seat stretched MRJ100 was publicly under consideration; by March 2011, this option had been subject to a design study.
+Five years later, it was confirmed to have still been under evaluation.

-As the MRJ90 MTOW of 39.6 t was above the US regional carriers' scope clause of 39 t, SkyWest and Trans States Holdings could have converted their MRJ90 orders for 100 and 50, respectively, to the 1.4 m shorter MRJ70: 67% of the 223 firm MRJ90 orders.
+As the MRJ90 MTOW of 39.6 tons was above the US regional carriers' scope clause of 39 tons, SkyWest and Trans States Holdings could have converted their MRJ90 orders for 100 and 50, respectively, to the 1.4 m shorter MRJ70: 67 percent of the 223 firm MRJ90 orders.
 However, the MRJ70 was to seat only 69 in two classes and attain the 76 seats scope close limit only in all-economy: Mitsubishi wanted to increase seating within its fuselage to compete with the currently compliant Embraer E-175 and Bombardier CRJ900.

 Mitsubishi worked on a three-class, 76-seat design, with more premium seating than the MRJ70 but still within the scope-clause 86,000 lb MTOW, to be unveiled at the June 2019 Paris Air Show.
 The reworked MRJ70 was to be called the Space Jet M100 and was expected to receive its type certificate in 2022.
 Mitsubishi envisaged U.S. production.
 Program cost was expected to reach ¥800 billion by the projected 2020 debut of the SpaceJet M90.